maelstrom-software/maelstrom/site/src/introduction.md

   the actual job (or test.)
 - **The Client**.
 There are one or many instances of these.
 This is what connects to the broker and submits jobs.
-- **cargo-metest**.
+- **cargo-maelstrom**.
 This is our cargo replacement which submits tests as jobs by acting as a client.

 # What will this book cover?
 This guide will attempt to cover the following topics:

 - Basic Install.
 How do you install and configure this for your own projects.
-  Both setting up the clustered job runner and using cargo-metest
+  Both setting up the clustered job runner and using cargo-maelstrom
-- cargo-metest configuration.
+- cargo-maelstrom configuration.
 Sometimes extra configuration is needed to make tests run successfully, this will cover how to do that.
 - Clustered job runner management.
 How clustered job runner works and how to get insight into the job running process.